Journal

 Cost of delay

-Delay compounds missed targets, attrition risk, and strategic drift.
+Delay compounds missed targets, attrition risk, strategic drift, and erosion of leadership confidence across the team.

 • Deciding from one incident.